awsdocs/amazon-pinpoint-user-guide/doc-source/journeys-add-activities.md

 + Make sure that the Amazon Connect queue you plan to use has an outbound number defined in the queue\.
 + In IAM, create a policy and role that allow Amazon Connect to send messages through Amazon Pinpoint\.

-You can find procedures for completing these tasks in steps 1–5 of [Make predictive and progressive calls using Amazon Connect high\-volume outbound communications](https://aws.amazon.com/blogs/contact-center/make-predictive-and-progressive-calls-using-amazon-connect-high-volume-outbound-communications/) on the AWS Contact Center blog\.
+You can find procedures for completing these tasks in steps 1–5 of [Make predictive and progressive calls using Amazon Connect outbound](https://aws.amazon.com/blogs/contact-center/make-predictive-and-progressive-calls-using-amazon-connect-high-volume-outbound-communications/) on the AWS Contact Center blog\.

 #### Setting up a contact center activity<a name="journeys-add-activities-procedures-contact-center-setting-up"></a>

-There are two ways to add a contact center activity to a journey\.
-You can connect your journey to an existing Amazon Connect campaign, or you can create a new Amazon Connect campaign\.
-This section contains procedures for both options\.
+ You can connect your journey to an existing Amazon Connect outbound campaign,, or click to build an Amazon Connect outbound campaign\.

 Note the following considerations when using contact center activities in Amazon Pinpoint:
 + You can only use one Amazon Connect campaign per journey\.
 If a journey contains multiple contact center activities, and you change the Amazon Connect campaign for one activity, the change is reflected in all other contact center activities in the same journey\.